dark-side/sports-hub/products/sport_news_portal/web_application_features/surveys/user_stories/create_surveys/README.md

 When I click the delete icon
 Then I see a confirmation dialog

-When I confirm deletion the confirmation dialog
-Then I see a success message
+When I confirm deletion on the confirmation dialog Then I see a success message
   And I see the survey is removed from the list
 </pre>